datalad-handbook/book/docs/basics/101-115-symlinks.rst

 .. gitusernote::

-   Small symlinks can be written very very fast when switching branches, as opposed to copying and deleting huge datafiles
+   Small symlinks can be written very very fast when switching branches, as opposed to copying and deleting huge datafiles.

 This leads to a few conclusions: